California Public Utilities Commission Issues Proposed Decision on Cal Water’s 2018 General Rate Case

-SAN JOSE, CA -- (Marketwired) -- 11/16/16 -- Late yesterday, an Administrative Law Judge at the California Public Utilities Commission (Commission) released a proposed decision adopting the agreed-upon settlement on the 2015 General Rate Case application filed by California Water Service (Cal Water), the largest subsidiary of California Water Service Group (NYSE: CWT).
+SAN JOSE, Calif., Oct.
+15, 2020 (GLOBE NEWSWIRE) -- An Administrative Law Judge with the California Public Utilities Commission (CPUC) issued a proposed decision yesterday in the 2018 General Rate Case and Infrastructure Improvement Plan for California Water Service (Cal Water), the largest subsidiary of California Water Service Group (NYSE: CWT).

 California Water Service Group is the parent company of California Water Service, Washington Water Service, New Mexico Water Service, Hawaii Water Service, CWS Utility Services, and HWS Utility Services.
-Together, these companies provide regulated and non-regulated water service to nearly 2 million people in California, Washington, New Mexico, and Hawaii.
-California Water Service was ranked "Highest in Customer Satisfaction Among Water Utilities in the West" in 2016 by J.D.
-Power in its inaugural Water Utility Residential Customer Satisfaction Study.
-California Water Service Group's common stock trades on the New York Stock Exchange under the symbol "CWT."
-Additional information is available on our website at www.calwatergroup.com.
+Together, these companies provide regulated and non-regulated water service to more than 2 million people in California, Washington, New Mexico, and Hawaii.
+California Water Service Group’s common stock trades on the New York Stock Exchange under the symbol “CWT.”
+Additional information is available online at www.calwatergroup.com.

 This news release contains forward-looking statements within the meaning established by the Private Securities Litigation Reform Act of 1995 ("Act").
 The forward-looking statements are intended to qualify under provisions of the federal securities laws for "safe harbor" treatment established by the Act.
 Forward-looking statements are based on currently available information, expectations, estimates, assumptions and projections, and management's judgment about the Company, the water utility industry and general economic conditions.
 Such words as would, expects, intends, plans, believes, estimates, assumes, anticipates, projects, predicts, forecasts or variations of such words or similar expressions are intended to identify forward-looking statements.
 The forward-looking statements are not guarantees of future performance.
 They are subject to uncertainty and changes in circumstances.
 Actual results may vary materially from what is contained in a forward-looking statement.
-Factors that may cause a result different than expected or anticipated include, but are not limited to: governmental and regulatory commissions' decisions; changes in regulatory commissions' policies and procedures; success by non-settling parties in opposing the settlement; the timeliness of regulatory commissions' actions concerning rate relief; electric power interruptions; increases in suppliers' prices and the availability of supplies including water and power; changes in environmental compliance and water quality requirements; changes in customer water use patterns; the impact of weather on water sales and operating results; our access to sufficient capital on satisfactory terms; civil disturbances or terrorist threats or acts interfering with our facilities or operations, or apprehension about the possible future occurrences of acts of this type; restrictive covenants in or changes to the credit ratings on our current or future debt that increase our financing costs or affect our ability to borrow, make payments on debt or pay dividends; and, other risks and unforeseen events.
+Factors that may cause a result different than expected or anticipated include, but are not limited to: the adoption of the proposed decision by the CPUC; natural disasters or calamities, public health crises, pandemics, epidemics or outbreaks of a contagious disease, such as the recent outbreak of Coronavirus (or COVID‐19), or any escalation or worsening of the foregoing; governmental and regulatory commissions' decisions, including decisions on proper disposition of property; consequences of eminent domain actions relating to our water systems; changes in regulatory commissions' policies and procedures; the timeliness of regulatory commissions' actions concerning rate relief and other actions; changes in water quality standards; changes in environmental compliance and water quality requirements; electric power interruptions; housing and customer growth trends; the impact of opposition to rate increases; our ability to recover costs; availability of water supplies; issues with the implementation, maintenance or security of our information technology systems; civil disturbances or terrorist threats or acts; the adequacy of our efforts to mitigate physical and cyber security risks and threats; the ability of our enterprise risk management processes to identify or address risks adequately; labor relations matters as we negotiate with unions; changes in customer water use patterns and the effects of conservation; the impact of weather and climate on water quality, water availability, water sales and operating results, and the adequacy of our emergency preparedness; and, other risks and unforeseen events.
 When considering forward-looking statements, you should keep in mind the cautionary statements included in this paragraph, as well as the annual 10-K, Quarterly 10-Q, and other reports filed from time-to-time with the Securities and Exchange Commission (SEC).
 The Company assumes no obligation to provide public updates of forward-looking statements.